 BLUE STAR FERRIES:

-The Blue Star Ferries from Athens to Santorini, visit other islands before they arrive at Santorini which can give you a very good glimpse of some other greek islands too (Syros, Paros , Naxos, Ios).
-You don’t get to see much but it’s nice to feel like you are on a small cruise!
+The Blue Star Ferries from Athens to Santorini visit other islands before they arrive at Santorini, giving you a good glimpse of some other Greek islands (Syros, Paros, Naxos, Ios).
+You don’t get to see much, but feeling on a small cruise is nice!

-You don’t really have to book the ferry tickets in advance or online.
+You don’t have to book the ferry tickets in advance or online.
 There is no need for that because they rarely sell out.
-But…you can always book them online (just to be sure) on the Direct Ferries website (even if you don’t book them there, you can always check the timetables of the ferries on the dates you want to travel)
+But…you can always book them online (just to be sure) on the Ferryhopper website (even if you don’t book them there, you can always check the timetables of the ferries on the dates you want to travel).

 BE CAREFUL THOUGH:

-According to the greek law the tickets have to be printed out only by certified travel agencies or the Ferry companies , so even if you book it online you have to visit a travel agent or the kiosk at the ferry port to take the print outs anyways (not a big deal..everyone is doing that anyways).
+According to Greek law, tickets can only be printed by certified travel agencies or Ferry companies.
+So even if you book online, you must visit a travel agent or the kiosk at the ferry port to take the printouts anyway (it’s not a big deal; everyone is doing that anyway).

-How much the Blue Star Ferry ticket cost?
+How much does a Blue Star Ferry ticket cost?

 SEAJET FERRIES:

-Also, bear in mind that these are most highly to get cancelled depending on the weather conditions (very unlikely from June-September but it’s always a possibility).
+There is very limited outside space on Seajets Ferries.
+Also, remember that these are highly likely to be canceled depending on the weather conditions (very unlikely from June to September, but it’s always possible).

 Where can you book Seajet ferry tickets from Athens to Santorini?

-These tickets do sell out as there is a limited number of seats on these ferries.
-The best thing you can do is to book them online in advance on Direct Ferries website.
+These tickets do sell out as there are limited seats on these ferries.
+The best thing you can do is to book them online in advance on the Ferryhopper website.

-The cheapest ticket for the Seajet Ferry Cost 55 euros but depending on the time and the ferry you choose the ticket might cost you up to 80 euros (one way) There are no cabins on these ferries.
+The cheapest ticket for the Seajet Ferry costs 55 euros, but depending on the time and the ferry you choose, it might cost up to 80 euros (one way).
+There are no cabins on these ferries.

-BUT FOR THE LATEST PRICES ALWAYS CHECK THE Direct Ferries WEBSITE.
+BUT FOR THE LATEST PRICES ALWAYS CHECK THE Ferryhopper WEBSITE.

 HOW TO GET FROM ATHENS AIRPORT TO PIRAEUS PORT

-X96 bus takes between 50 mins to 80 mins (depending on the traffic) to go to the Athens ferry port (Piraeus) and the X96 bus route to Piraeus ferry port is the following:
+The X96 bus takes between 50 minutes and 80 minutes (depending on the traffic) to go to the Athens ferry port (Piraeus), and the X96 bus route to Piraeus ferry port is the following:

-In case you feel lost you can just ask the bus driver (they always speak english if you speak with a very clear accent like an italian mafioso in a away… 😉)
+Or in Greek : ΣΤΑΘΜΟΣ ΗΣΑΠIf you feel lost, you can just ask the bus driver (they always speak English if you talk with a clear accent like an Italian mafioso in a faraway place).
+But in reality, you will find some brand new GPS screens showing you where you are:

-The X96 bus runs 24/7 and there is a bus every 30 mins roughly (in Greece time runs in a very strange way…so never expect something to be on time…that’s just a small tip from greeks…you’d better get used to that unfortunately).
+The X96 bus runs 24/7, and there is a bus every 30 minutes roughly (in Greece, time runs in a very strange way…so never expect something to be on time…that’s just a small tip from Greeks…you’d better get used to that, unfortunately).
+But there is an X96 bus every 20-30 minutes, so there will be one for you, too!

-You can also take a taxi from the Athens airport to the Piraeus Ferry port which costs 50-60 euros but it’s really not recommended because it doesn’t worth it in my opinion…
+You can also take a taxi from the Athens airport to the Piraeus Ferry port, which costs 50-60 euros.
+However, it’s not recommended because, in my opinion, it’s not worth it.

 Sometimes the X96 Athens Airport Buses say: “AEROLIMENAS-PEIRAIAS”